MelTravelz/JSON_archives/README.md

 The most basic instructions for all of the Options below are as follows:
 - Open and read the JSON file
 - Parse through the data
-- Do some fancy-pantsy logic
+- Do some fancy-pantsy logic as described by the challenge README
 - Return JSON

 Additionally: